muhammadmueenarif/Master-Tailwind-CSS-from-A-to-Z/readme.txt

 If we have multiple boxes in one box so we can divide them using this. divide-x-2 will divide in x axis and similarly divide-y will divide in y-axis. if we want to give color between divide we can give it as divide-green-500. we can also use divide dotted divide dashed and other like this.

+Lec 16.
+Outline
+Border and outline works in same way but they are different. if we have box of 300px and give border of 20px, it means total is now 320px. but outline is the outside area of box. it does not increase width of box. box will remain 300. border works inside the box but outline works outside the box. outline will give default black color outline but if we give color we use outline-pink-300. outline offset will give some space between the box and outline and we can also use offset-8, and outline-dotted, dashed etc.,